Mysterio-O/life-drop-client/README.md

 ### 📰 Blog System
 - View blogs posted by **Admin/Volunteers**
 - Like & comment on blogs

+### Be a Volunteer
+- Users can apply for volunteer role from here.
+- After applying, admins will verify and either accept or reject it.

 ### 📬 Contact Us
 - Contact form to send messages directly to **Volunteers/Admins**